Small Business Loans for Women & Other Financing Options

 Since the decision about whether or not to lend to a borrower is about credit, income, and company revenue, in theory it shouldn’t matter if you’re a man or a woman.
 But it doesn't necessarily work out that way in practice.
 In fact, women often find it more difficult to find funding and are less likely to seek out small business loans because they don’t think they’ll get them, according to a survey by Pepperdine University's Graziadio School of Business and Management and Dun & Bradstreet Corp.

-This might be partly because women tend to make less than men, so the income that you use to qualify for a small business loan is statistically likely to be lower than the income a man would have.
+This might be partly because women tend to make less than men, so the income that you use to qualify is statistically likely to be lower than the income a man would have.
 For that reason, you might not be able to borrow money or you might have to borrow less at a higher rate.
-However, some studies have shown that there is a lending bias when it comes to small business loans for women, so it’s especially important to research your options.
+However, some studies have shown that there is a lending bias when it comes to women, so it’s especially important to research your options.

 Different Types of Funding Available for Women